-Building an Alumni network actively supporting school leavers to keep in contact with the school through the use of the TGGS LinkedIn page.
+Continue to build an Alumni network actively supporting school leavers to keep in contact with the school through the use of the TGGS LinkedIn page.

 Developing students essential/employability skills through the taught careers programme and working with the Skillsbuilder Partnership.